 When designing a home office you need to write down all the things you need to do or have to meet those deadlines.
 Ask yourself these questions to help you get started:

-What type of equipment do you need?
+- What type of equipment do you need?
 Will you need a large desk, standing, or one that has lots of drawers?
 Do you need double screens?
-Maybe a phone charger located nearby to keep your device going?
+Maybe a phone charger (docking drawer) located nearby to keep your device going?
 A printer or scanner?
-Knowing this will help you decide what furniture you have to buy.
+Knowing this will help you decide what storage is necessary.

-Storage needs?
-If you have projects that need to be filed it would be prudent to purchase or include some filing cabinets in your layout.
+- Storage needs?
+If you have projects that need to be filed it would be prudent to purchase or include some filing cabinets in your cabinet layout.

 Your home office must be catered to your specific needs to ensure you can be as productive as possible.
 Taking the time to go through your normal routine and daily tasks will help you know exactly what layout and items you need to accomplish your job plus save time later.